joe-castle/timrjs/README.md

 ```
 ### Global Timr Features
 #### Store
-The store is basically an array that stores all Timr objects created, providing some useful methods that can be run on all Timrs at once.
+The store is an array that stores all Timr objects created, providing some useful methods that can be run on all Timrs at once.

 By default this feature is disabled, to enable, set the store variable to true after importing Timr.
 ```js